 One of the many draws to Bulgaria is the scenic mountains located next to the sunny seaside, a view that you can’t get in most countries.
 Imagine going from the Alpine forests of Borovets in the morning to an early afternoon swim in the Black Sea.

 The climate is perfect for enjoying a variety of activities all year long.
 Many love the idea of spending their days in a year-round summer, but others miss the changing seasons.
 Bulgarian winters are cold and snowy, while summers are hot.
 In between sits a pleasant spring and autumn.
 You’ll get to ski during the winters and enjoy swimming the Black Sea in the summer!

-Not only is the country aesthetically pleasing, the people are welcoming and kind.
+Not only is the country aesthetically pleasing, but the people are also welcoming and kind.
 The locals of Bulgaria know how to party and have a good time!

 Cost of Living